HIRWA13/Git-exercise/README.md

    - We all make mistakes.
 Imagine needing to completely remove an unwanted commit from your history.

-   - Create a new file named `unwanted.txt` and commit it with a message like "Unwanted commit".
+   - Create a new file named `unwanted.txt` add some changes and commit it with a message like "Unwanted commit".

    **Challenge:** Use `git rebase -i` to identify and remove the "Unwanted commit" commit, cleaning up your history. learn more about `dropping commits` [here](https://articles.assembla.com/en/articles/2941346-how-to-delete-commits-from-a-branch-in-git)